-Health Assessment Record:
+• Health Assessment Record:

-You must complete, sign, and submit a State of Alabama Health Assessment Record (HAR) for each child at the time of initial enrollment and for every year enrolled as part of the annual online registration process.
+You must sign and complete a State of Alabama Health Assessment Record (HAR) for each child at the time of initial enrollment and every consecutive year enrolled as part of the annual online registration process.

-• Immunization Documentation:
+Immunization Documentation:

-You must submit one (1) of the following immunization forms to the school nurse in order to enroll your child in school.
-You must also submit one (1) of the following any time additional immunizations are given as required for school entry (i.e., Tdap when 11 years old and entering 6th grade).
-In the event of a real or threatened disease outbreak, students who have not been vaccinated may be excluded from school.
+You must submit one (1) of the following immunization forms to the school nurse or school registrar in order to enroll your child in school.
+You must also submit one (1) of the following any time additional immunizations are given as required for school entry (i.e. Tdap when 11 years old and entering 6th grade).
+In the event of a real or threatened disease outbreak, students who have not been vaccinated may be excluded from school per CDC guidelines.
 Students who do not have one (1) of the required documents will not be allowed to enroll or register.